In an earlier post I mentioned I’d talk about how the changeover to the Block Editor changes how one chooses themes. This post is sort of about that.

 - and, of course, Automattic (all themes retired)

-Unless the policy has changed, as with previous theme retirements, you can continue to use your retired Premium theme.
+*As with previous theme retirements, you can continue to use your retired Premium theme.
 However, take note that unlike free themes, if you switch away from a retired Premium theme, even for testing purposes, you will not be able to reactivate your previously enabled Premium theme.
+The only exception is if you purchased the Premium theme as a standalone purchase.
+In this case, you need to contact Support directly for assistance.

 By the time I finished writing this post one day after starting it, the number of available Premium themes had dropped to 24.